Our Journey

 Safari Doctors is a women-led, youth-powered organization working towards better health outcomes across the communities we serve.
 For more than a decade, our model has been tested and refined, proving both effective and replicable in marginalized contexts.

-One Health Services that integrate human, animal, and environmental health to address root causes and build resilience.
+• One Health Outreach Services that integrate human, animal, and environmental health to address root causes and build resilience.

 WHAT WE DO